MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AutomatedExtensionsOptOut.md

 ## Opt out of Automated Extensions

-> [!NOTE]
+### Note

-> You can only opt out of Automated Extensions at the account level.
+: You can only opt out of Automated Extensions at the account level.

 1. From the navigation menu on the left, hover over **Campaigns** and select **Ads & extensions** > **Automated Extensions**.
 1. Select **Manage Automated Extensions**.